Documenting Social Movement Unionism in Los Angeles

 In the last decades of the 20th century, working people and their allies transformed the political culture of southern California.
 Once a stronghold of antiunion employers, and a crucible for the politics of resentment against immigrants and poor people, Los Angeles is now considered one of the most progressive and immigrant-friendly cities in the country.
 Driving this change forward was a network of service-sector unions, working-class community organizations, activist researchers, and artists.
 Sometimes separately and sometimes in dialog, they pioneered new forms of social movement unionism, political engagement, policy research, and political iconography.

-The “Justice for Janitors” campaign was a key part of this transformation.
-Using dramatic public actions, civil disobedience, corporate research, political action, and community solidarity the Justice for Janitors campaign maintained a persistent struggle to challenge the power of building owners and contractors.
-In 2012, the United Service Workers West (USWW, successor to SEIU Local 1877 and 399) donated a large collection if historical records related to the janitors’ campaign to the Department of Special Collections at the UCLA Library.
+Through a collaborative community history project the United Service Workers West (USWW, successor to SEIU Local 1877 and 399) donated a large collection if historical records related to the janitors’ campaign to the Department of Special Collections at the UCLA Library.
 The papers of the L.A.
 Alliance for a New Economy (LAANE) followed in 2014.
-A selection of Justice for Janitors documents and videos are available on the project website, Learning from the Past to Change the Future.
+More recently, UNITE HERE Local 11 donated their records.
+We are working on a new platform to make these materials accessible.
+Until then, check these locations